wanghmin/wanghmin2.github.io/content/publication/lu-2024-ppm/index.md

   Putting the global and local solves together, experiments show that our method is robust and efficient in simulating complex models of membranes involving hyperelastic materials and contact.
-summary: We propose projective peridynamics that uses a local-global strategy to enable fast and robust simulation of hyperelastic membranes with contact.
+summary: In this paper, we propose projective peridynamics that uses a local-global strategy to enable fast and robust simulation of hyperelastic membranes with contact.
 tags:
 - mathematical models